Influencers help brands reach their consumers in a less intrusive way. Here are 4 essential influencer marketing tips to boost your social reach.

 Social channels are full of business opportunities.
 Almost every social platform offers its own set of advertising options to help you target your users effectively.

-But today, content creation is so prolific that in 60 seconds, around 3.3 million Facebook posts, 449k tweets are created.
+But today, content creation is so prolific that, in 60 seconds around 9722 Pinterest pins and 65,972 Instagram pictures are uploaded.

 The ambiguity of “influence”

 Influencer marketing is booming.
 Back in 2016, it even surpassed print advertising.
-While many marketers are investing in influencers, there are many other marketers who are sceptical.
-This scepticism is rooted in the ambiguity of the term “influence”.
+While many marketers are investing in influencers, there are many other marketers who are skeptical.
+This skepticism is rooted in the ambiguity of the term “influence”.

 Influence is usually dictated by the number of likes or followers; the same numbers that are easier to acquire as one can simply buy them.
 So when such superfluous factors alone become an indicator of influence, influencer marketing often comes under scrutiny.